programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-23.png" alt="Bar chart depicting average use of three verb types (past-tense, third- and non-third person present tense) in English versus Biology papers, showing third-person present tense verbs used most in both disciplines, many more third-person present tense verbs used in English papers than the other two types and more past tense verbs used in Biology papers." caption="Figure 23: Graph of average usage of three verb types (past tense, third- and non-third person present tense) in English and Biology papers" %}

-Graphing these reveals a fairly even distribution of the usage of the three verb types in Biology papers.
+Graphing these annotations reveals a fairly even distribution of the usage of the three verb types in Biology papers.
 However, in English papers, an average of 130 third-person singular tense part-of-speech verbs are used per paper, in compared to around 40 of the other two categories.
-What these differences indicate about the genres is not immediately discernible; but it does indicate spaCy's value in identifying patterns of linguistic annotations for further exploration by computational and close-reading methods.
+What these differences indicate about the genres is not immediately discernible, but it does indicate spaCy's value in identifying patterns of linguistic annotations for further exploration by computational and close-reading methods.

 The analyses above are only a couple of many possible applications for part-of-speech tagging.
-Part-of-speech tagging is also useful for [research questions about sentence *intent*](https://perma.cc/QXH6-V6FF); the meaning of a text changes depending on whether the past, present, or infinitive form of a particular verb is used.
-It's valuable for word sense disambiguation and language translation and, of course, part-of-speech tagging is a building block of named entity recognition, the focus of the analysis below.
+Part-of-speech tagging is also useful for [research questions about sentence *intent*](https://perma.cc/QXH6-V6FF): the meaning of a text changes depending on whether the past, present, or infinitive form of a particular verb is used.
+Equally useful for such tasks as word sense disambiguation and language translation, part-of-speech tagging is additionally a building block of named entity recognition, the focus of the analysis below.

 ### Named Entity Analysis
-In this section, we'll use the named entity tags extracted from spaCy to investigate the second research question: **2.
+In this section, you'll use the named entity tags extracted from spaCy to investigate the second research question: **2.
 Do students use certain named entities more frequently in different academic genres, and does this signify differences in genre conventions?**

 To start, we'll create a new DataFrame with the text filenames, disciplines, and part-of-speech tags: